 The perfect fall lectin-free meal

-For some reason I don’t know, this was not a dish made in our home.
+Although this is a popular Romanian recipe, for some reason, it was not a dish made in our home.
 So I rarely had it back in Romania.
-But who doesn’t like creamy chicken mushroom (my mom I guess, haha)?
-While the name ‘ciulama’ has Turkish origin, the dish resembles more a French ‘velouté de volaille aux champignons’ than any Turkish dish.
+But who doesn’t like creamy chicken mushroom (my mom I guess 😁)?
+While the name ‘ciulama’ has Turkish origin, the dish resembles more a French ‘velouté de volaille aux champignons‘ than any Turkish dish.

 Traditionally this dish is made with chicken and mushrooms.
-You can also make it plant-based and use only a mix of mushrooms.
-The traditional preparation starts with a roux (flour cooked in butter), but I am not a fan of this technique (which was often used in Romanian food and gave me terrible heartburn all my life).
+You can also make it vegan and use only a mix of mushrooms.
+The traditional preparation starts with a roux (flour cooked in butter), but I am not a fan of this technique which was often used in Romanian food and gave me terrible heartburn all my life.
 I am truly convinced the same results can be achieved without this step.

 GundryMD Lectin-Free Vegetable Broth